TroubleTruffle/SPWN-language/README.md

 3. Open `spwn-lang` folder in the terminal.
 4. Run `cargo build`.
 5. Compiled binary is placed in `target/debug`.
+> note that with a compiled build, libraries may not be in the same directory as the executable making you unable to use the standard library.
+When building with SPWN you must include the directory that has `libraries/` or move `libraries/` to the executable directory.

 # Documentation